calebthewood/atma/README.md

         # contains ssh my own key for accessing the server
         # generate your own with 'ssh keygen'
 ```

+There are some important differences to know about btwn the prod and stage services
+- stage service is running in node/npm
+- prod environment is running with bun
+- stage service is started directly by systemd, see unit file
+- prod service calls a bash script to start the server

+These differences exist because I want to run the server with bun, but I wanted to leave the old node setup around in case something comes up and we need to switch back.
+Also, using the shell script to start it has the added benefit that it's a little easier to add additional steps and commands.
+Like if you wanted to run the install command.
+Anyway, either way is fine, feel free to changed them to be more similar.

 ### Deploying updates